vault27/Foundation/paloalto.md

 - One-time Password (OTP) — A one-time password provided by Palo Alto Networks used to retrieve and install a certificate on Panorama for it to communicate with the CSP and ZTP service
 - Installer — An administrator user created using the installeradmin admin role for ZTP firewall on-boarding.
 This admin user has limited access to the Panorama web interface, only allowing access to enter the ZTP firewall serial number and claim key to register firewalls on the CSP and Panorama.
 The installer admin can be created on Panorama or created using remote authentication such as RADIUS, SAML, or TACACS+
 - Claim Key — Eight digit numeric key physically attached to the ZTP firewall used to register the ZTP firewall with the CSP
-- To-SW-Version — Designate the PAN-OS software version of the ZTP firewall (PanoramaManaged DevicesSummary).
+- To-SW-Version — Designate the PAN-OS software version of the ZTP firewall (Panorama > Managed Devices > Summary).
 Select the target PAN-OS release, and if the firewall is running an earlier release than the indicated version, the firewall begins an upgrade loop until the target release is successfully installed

 Configuration steps: